 Miles resumed pacing before turning back to Jones.
 “So

-what are you saying, only doctors are to be sent on this assignment?”
+what are you saying, only doctors are qualified for this assignment?”

-Miles clenched his jaw and stepped toward Jones
+Miles clenched his jaw and approached Jones before

-“And you know that personal needs don’t play a role
+“And you know that personal needs can’t play a role

 in who’s assigned to missions.”